RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation

-As we do not know the orientation of the panel is not known a priori, the algorithm sorts the dimensions of each $\widehat{C_k}$ and we compare them to the ground truth panel dimensions by computing a similarity score.
-The list of clusters ordered by this similarity score is passed to the state manager: the cluster with the highest score represents the panel.
-Once the panel is found, the navigation task is completed and we can ask the robot to dock parallel to the panel, at its right (considering the manipulator robot at the head of RUR53).
-Once docked, the robot looks for the wrenches and, if it is not able to find them, the state manager will move the robot to change side (see Figure \ref{fig:navigationpath}).
+As the orientation of the panel is not known a priori, the algorithm sorts the dimensions of each $\widehat{C_k}$ and compares them to the ground truth panel dimensions by computing a similarity score: the cluster with the highest score represents the panel.
+Thus, the robot can dock parallel to the panel.
+Once docked, the robot looks for the wrenches and, if it is not able to find them, the state manager moves the robot to change side (see Figure \ref{fig:navigationpath}).